Hanna Baskin

-Hanna Baskin (born July 10, 2003) is an American ice hockey defenseman.
+Hanna Baskin (born July 10, 2003) is an American professional ice hockey defenseman for the Toronto Sceptres of the Professional Women's Hockey League (PWHL).
 She played college ice hockey for the Minnesota Duluth Bulldogs, serving as an alternate captain in 2024–25.
-Baskin was selected in the sixth round, 43rd overall, by the Toronto Sceptres in the 2025 PWHL Draft.

 Early life

 Baskin is from Excelsior, Minnesota, and played high school hockey for Minnetonka High School.

 Playing career

 College

 Baskin skated for Minnesota Duluth from 2021 to 2025, appearing in 142 regular-season games and totaling 55 points (7 goals, 48 assists).

 She was named an alternate captain for 2024–25 and set career bests with 21 assists and 22 points that season.

 During 2023–24 she recorded 5 goals and 13 assists (18 points) in 37 games and earned WCHA Defender of the Week honors for a five-point weekend against Bemidji State in January 2024.

 Academically, Baskin earned multiple honors including WCHA Scholar-Athlete, WCHA All-Academic Team, AHCA All-American Scholar, and 2024–25 CSC Academic All-District recognition.